savob/savobajic.ca/content/projects/personal/gameboi.md

 as a known and tested microcontroller I was familiar with at the heart of it all.

 In the end I had a system with 32 LEDs acting as a display, with the user's input limited to two buttons.
-The system had initially just three games (now seven!) and the ability to store highscores in non-volatile memory.
+The system had initially just three games (now seven!) and the ability to store high-scores in non-volatile memory.

 ## Requirements
 - Play a game